By Louis Golino for CoinWeek.com …..

-The U.S. Mint issued a press release on July 1 with a couple important details about the upcoming John F. Kennedy half dollar tribute coins that are going to be the highlight of the summer for many modern U.S. coin collectors and attendees of the August World’s Fair of Money in Rosemont, Illinois.
+The United States Mint issued a press release on July 1 with a couple important details about the upcoming John F. Kennedy half dollar tribute coins that are going to be the highlight of the summer for many modern U.S. coin collectors and attendees of the August 2014 ANA World’s Fair of Money in Rosemont, Illinois.

 First, each product, including the gold half dollar, two-coin uncirculated set, and the special four-coin silver set will have an initial household limit of five, which may be adjusted later.
 In addition, the silver sets will be released in the fall, but the other two products will be available starting at 12:00 noon on August 5 through regular Mint sales channels and at the ANA coin show.